Powerlearnproject/se-assignment-day-2-git-and-github-Solayiwo/README.md

 - It facilitating code reviews

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+Setting Up a New Repository on GitHub is a straightforward process that allow developer to have a repository for their code base project.

+Key Steps Involved
+- Go to GitHub and sign in to your account.
+If you don’t have an account, you’ll need to create one.
+- Once signed in, click the "New" icon 0n the lef-side bar of the GitHub dashboard.
+- Name Your Repository, In the "Repository name" field, enter a name for your repository.
+Choose a name that clearly reflects the purpose of the project.
+- Add a Description (Optional), In the "Description" field, you can add a brief description of what your project is about.
+This is optional but recommended to help others understand the project at a glance
+- Choose Repository Visibility.
+Public allow anyone on the internet can see this repository.
+This is a good choice for open-source projects while private allow only you and the collaborators you explicitly share the repository with can see it.
+This is ideal for personal or sensitive projects.
+- Initialize the Repository,by adding a readme and .gitignore file, choose a License.
+Then Click the “Create repository” button to finalize the setup

+Important Decisions to Make include the following:
+- Choosing a repository name
+- Make the repo visibility to be either Public or private depending on the project
+- Create a readme file to showcase the overview and documentation of the project
+- Create a .gitignore file to exclude the tracking of unnecessary files
+- Give the repo a license to showcase how other can make use of the repo.
+- Create a branch model by having a production-ready code branch and feature branch for development

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?